alphagov/govuk-import-export-prototype/guidance/claim-cap-refund.markdown

 - coffee, tea, cocoa beans and spices
 - starch, gluten and insulin
 - oils and fats
-- meat, fish, crustaceans, edible offal and molluscs
+- meat, fish, crustaceans, molluscs and edible offal
 - sugar, syrups, molasses and honey
 - cereals and rice
 - fermented beverages
 - flax, cork and hemp
-- processed goods with at least one of the goods listed above as an ingredient eg cakes, biscuits
+- processed goods with at least one of the goods listed above as an ingredient, eg cakes, biscuits

 ##How to export goods under CAP